saifu-a/covid-tracker/Documentation.md

 We would like to thank our Project Guide NS Ma'am for her whole-hearted support in making this project. her insights gave us new perspectives and ideas to make our project faster, robust and beautiful.

-We are very much thankful to our past selves for enduring the hurdles in learning to code in HTML, CSS, JavaScript with patience, persistence and perseverence.
+We are very much thankful to our past selves for enduring the hurdles in learning to code in HTML, CSS, JavaScript with patience, persistence and perseverance.
 Thank you for never giving up.
 Although there might be many bugs left, we can cut you off some slack and do the rest.

 ## Table of Contents